phdmajidsepahvand/HRV-XKD/README.md

 ### Data

+This project uses multiple publicly available physiological signal datasets:

+1\.
+MIMIC-III Waveform Database

-The data used in this project is obtained from the MIMIC-III Waveform Database.
-This database contains over 67,000 records of physiological signals, such as ECG, ABP, and PPG, collected from ICU patients.
+The MIMIC-III Waveform Database contains over 67,000 records of physiological signals, such as ECG, ABP, and PPG, collected from ICU patients.